Kopelson/AjaxWeatherApp/README.md

 ## Overview
 Project Link: https://kopelson.github.io/ajaxWeatherApp/

 ![overview](https://user-images.githubusercontent.com/57735283/95258455-a5271900-07da-11eb-8493-18c27100543b.PNG)

 ### Responsive Design
 ![responsive](https://user-images.githubusercontent.com/57735283/95257999-fa165f80-07d9-11eb-9e26-51c2c18cc9a6.gif)

+<p>Bootstrap's grid system allows for the application to be responsive and mobile friendly</p>

 ### Search by City
 ![search](https://user-images.githubusercontent.com/57735283/95258003-fbe02300-07d9-11eb-979a-a5a8c303a52d.gif)

+<p>Users can search by city using the search input.
+If the city exists in OpenWeatherMap database, the city name will be added to the list.
+ Users can click the search icon or press enter to begin the search. </p>

 ### Error Handler
 ![errorHandler](https://user-images.githubusercontent.com/57735283/95258025-039fc780-07da-11eb-93b8-fc79c30d6100.gif)

+<p>If the user searches a city that doesn't exisit in OpenWeatherMap database, an alert will notify the user and the city name will not be added to the list.
+ The search input is also cleared after each request </p>

 ### Clear City List
 ![clear](https://user-images.githubusercontent.com/57735283/95258006-fe427d00-07d9-11eb-9dc4-ad55e4d06f4f.gif)

+<p>The clear red button will remove all cities from the list and delete local storage.
+The user then can customize the search list
+ by searching new desired cities weather info.
+If the user does not supply any city names after clearing the list, the default cities will repopulate after a window refresh.</p>

 ### Store Custom City List
 ![localstorage](https://user-images.githubusercontent.com/57735283/95258015-013d6d80-07da-11eb-845e-39c3c0250d03.gif)

+<p>Local storage is used to save user searches.
+When the window first loads the default city names will appear in the list.
+This list is then saved to local storage
+ to be reused when the window is reopened.
+Everytime the user searches a city, the name of the city will be capitalized, saved in the list, and local storage is updated with the list of city names.</p>

 ## Credits